-Matalan murders: Andrew Saunders 'researched killing' - BBC News
+Matalan murderer 'researched killing'

 Threats to kill

-Philip Bennetts, prosecuting, told the court Saunders was not happy that he and Miss Morgan had split up and made threats against her and Mr Simmons when he found out they were in a relationship.
+Philip Bennetts QC, prosecuting, told the court Saunders had been unhappy that his relationship with Miss Morgan had ended and he had made threats against her and Mr Simmons when he found out they were in a relationship.

-He contacted her via Facebook, telling her he knew she was "chatting" to someone else and told her: "I will kill whoever it is."
+He contacted her via Facebook, telling her he knew she was "chatting" to someone else, adding: "I will kill whoever it is."

-In the days after making the threats he searched YouTube for videos including "Top 5 people who took revenge to a whole new level" and "10 people who got revenge with cheaters".
+Days after making the threats he searched YouTube for videos including "Top five people who took revenge to a whole new level" and "10 people who got revenge with cheaters".

 He also searched for information on how to make a pipe bomb, how to rig a car so it explodes when started, how to illegally buy a gun, and how to inflict knife injuries.

-The court heard he later bought two knives, some latex gloves, an air rifle and 500 pellets.
+The court heard he then bought two knives, some latex gloves, an air rifle and 500 pellets.

-Winston Roddick QC, defending, told the court a doctor who examined Saunders after the attack found he may have been suffering from a "minor" mental illness called an adjustment disorder at the time of the attack.
+Winston Roddick QC, defending, told the court a doctor who examined Saunders after the attack found he may have been suffering from a "minor" mental illness called an adjustment disorder at the time of the killing.

 Mr Roddick said Saunders was in "emotional turmoil" which "must have" had an impact on his behaviour.

-In the years before the attack, Saunders was a good student with "excellent grades", Mr Roddick said, who had won a scholarship to play American football at the University of Canada.
+In the years before the murders, Saunders was a good student with "excellent grades", Mr Roddick said, and had won a scholarship to play American football at a university in Canada.

-But he had been deeply affected by the death of his grandfather and then had struggled to cope with his emotions following his breakup with Miss Morgan, which he said had left him "heartbroken".
+But he had been deeply affected by the death of his grandfather and had then struggled to cope with his emotions following his breakup with Miss Morgan, which he said had left him "heartbroken".

+Mr Roddick told the court Saunders was genuinely remorseful and wished he could turn the clock back.

-The hearing has been adjourned until Tuesday.
+The hearing has been adjourned, with sentencing to take place on Tuesday.